xidaniel/xidaniel/README.md

 ## About Me
-I am currently learning University of Massachusetts Amherst (UMass) with a Master's degree in Computer Engineering.
+I graduated from the University of Massachusetts Amherst with a Master's degree in Computer Engineering.
+I am currently working at Microsoft as Software Engineer.
 I have an interests in **Full-Stack Development, Cloud Computing, Machine Learning**, and **Deep Learning**.